 Practicing physician assistants who aspire to become decision makers, educators, and scholars in the field can enroll in doctoral degree programs to reach these goals.
 In some cases, these programs are designed to train students to deliver advanced care in a health care specialty like neurology, primary care medicine, and infectious disease.
 Other programs focus on leadership or education and may include classes about health care policy and law, human resource management, and organizational behavior.
 These programs, which are about three years long, may also require that students complete clinical work designed to sharpen their advanced skills or a capstone project where they demonstrate their understanding of the program’s curriculum.

 To gain admission to a doctoral program, applicants should have a physician assistant master’s degree, a 3.0 minimum grade point average, and an active physician assistant license.
-In addition, prospective students may be required to have a certain amount of professional experience in order to enter the program.
+In addition, prospective students may be required to have a certain amount of professional experience in order to enter the program and will generally have to participate in an admissions interview.

 What to Look for in an Online Physician Assistant Program